breckenridmj/parci-java-file-organizer/README.md

 Parci is a Java desktop application designed to organize files based on an ID number and place them in their respective city categories.

+## Requirements

+- **Intellij:** IDE used to develop this program and convert the .java file into a .jar file.
+(Link: https://www.jetbrains.com)
+- **Launch4j:** Used to convert the .jar file into a .exe executable.
+(Link: https://launch4j.sourceforge.net)
+- **Inoo:** Used to create the .exe installer/setup.
+(Link: https://jrsoftware.org/isdl.php)
+- **Convertio:** Used to convert image file into a .ico file.
+(Link: https://convertio.co)
+- **JDK Developer Kit** Used for Java Runtime Environment.
+(Link: https://www.oracle.com/java/technologies/downloads/#jdk21-windows)

 ## How it Works

 Parci reads files from a specified directory and organizes them based on an ID number found in the file names.
 It then categorizes these files into folders corresponding to their respective cities.